newbull/newbull/README.md

 It's very powerful.
 But I developed a simple one(NewBull Wallet GUI) instead.

+If you want to use the Qt Wallet GUI, you could compile with yourself.

+### But please note I have just edit a few basic files, so, you may view many Bitcoin/bitcoin string.

+If you mind that, please do not use the Qt Wallet GUI or you could edit some files, and then compile.

+PR is welcome.

 ## 2. Corrupted Blockchain data file

 I don't know what caused the blockchain data file to be corrupted.
 But it is estimated that hundreds or thousands of blocks and rewards have been lost.